m-arrieta-r/backend-skeleton/README.md

 - **Solid Book** by Khalil Stemmler (highly recommended all his material!)
 - **Screaming Architecture** by Uncle Bob
-- **Writing Effective Use Cases** by Alistair Cockburn
 - **Clean Architecture** by Uncle Bob
-- **Object Oriented Software Engineering - A Use Case Driven Approach** by Ivar Jacobson